kescobo/audiommunity.org/episodes/episode047.md

 +++
 using Dates
-title = "If you're a hammer"
-season = 2
+title = "When you're a hammer" season = 2
 episode = 47
 date = DateTime(2025, 10, 23, 13, 0, 0)